Chronology of Portuguese discoveries and maritime expansion

 What were the reasons that led the king to prepare the expedition?

-The conquest of Alcácer-Ceguer was a kind of ‘return to Morocco’ after the failure of Tangier two decades earlier.
-It was, of course, only possible after the accession to the throne of King Afonso V, who had been keen to resume his conquest projects in North Africa from an early stage.
+The conquest of Alcácer-Ceguer was a kind of “return to Morocco” after the failure of Tangier two decades earlier.
+It was, of course, only possible after the accession to the throne of King Afonso V, who had been keen to resume his projects of conquest in North Africa.
 Several circumstances favoured the return of the Portuguese to Morocco at this time.

-Firstly, Ceuta was the only Portuguese square in North Africa, which was proving to be of limited use and effectiveness due to its isolation.
-Secondly, the Pope had recently issued a crusading bull, which awarded possession of Alcácer-Ceguer to Portugal.
+Firstly, Ceuta was the only Portuguese outpost in North Africa, and its isolation had limited its usefulness and effectiveness.
+Secondly, the Pope had recently issued a crusade bull granting Portugal possession of Alcácer-Ceguer.

-As this never took place, the king decided to channel the resources into a military offensive in Morocco.
+Since this never happened, the king decided to channel resources into a military offensive in Morocco.

-The capture of Alcácer-Ceguer definitively signalled the resumption of Portuguese interest in Morocco.
-After the conquest of the small town, King Afonso V, inspired by dreams of crusading and feats of arms, went on to conquer Tangier and Arzila.
+The capture of Alcácer-Ceguer signalled the definitive revival of Portuguese interest in Morocco.
+After conquering the small town, King Afonso V, inspired by dreams of the Crusades and feats of arms, went on to conquer Tangier and Arzila.

-His son, João II, centred his interest on the southern regions, where local produce was of interest to Portuguese trade along the African coast.
-D. Manuel finally extended the protectorate regime over various coastal regions of Morocco and integrated the Portuguese presence into his global crusade project.
+His son, João II, focused on the southern regions, where local produce was of interest to Portuguese trade along the African coast.
+Finally, D. Manuel extended the protectorate regime to various coastal regions of Morocco, integrating the Portuguese presence into his global crusading project.

-However, the maintenance of Portuguese plazas in North Africa was costly and difficult, all the more so as they became less and less useful.
+However, maintaining the Portuguese plazas in North Africa was costly and difficult, especially as they became less and less useful.

-Therefore, after ascending the throne in 1521, King João III began to consider the possibility of evacuating some of the squares, which actually happened over the following decades.
+For this reason, after his accession to the throne in 1521, King João III began to consider the possibility of evacuating some of the plazas, which happened in the following decades.

 Alcácer-Ceguer was abandoned in 1549, leaving only Ceuta, Tangier and Mazagan as the last landmarks of Portuguese expansion in Morocco.